Port of Boston: Administration

 The Massachusetts Port Authority (Massport) was created in 1956 by a special act of the Massachusetts General Court; however, the Authority was not enabled until 1959, due to delay in bond funding.
-The Authority is an independent public authority, not a state agency.
+The Authority is an independent public authority under state law, not a state agency within the cabinet.
 The Massachusetts Secretary of Transportation and Public Works serves as an ex-officio member of the board and the remaining six members are appointed by the governor to staggered seven year terms.
 Its Board members must be residents of Massachusetts.
 The Department of Homeland Security also has a presence with United States Customs and Border Protection officers.
 The port has three areas of activity: cargo, cruises and ferry service.

 History

 Before the colonization of the Americas, the area served as a trading post for Native Americans in the region.
 After the establishment of the Boston settlement by John Winthrop in 1630 and the creation of a local shipbuilding industry, the port served the rapidly expanding American colonies.
 During that time, trade involved finished goods from England in exchange for lumber, fully constructed vessels, rum, and salted fish.

 With the rapid growth of the Mid-Atlantic colonies in the 1750s, the ports of New York and Philadelphia, Pennsylvania began to surpass Boston for inter-colony trade.
 In response, Bostonian merchants established trade with foreign nations besides Great Britain.
 This trade led to a huge increase in wealth amongst local Bay State merchants.
 However, the British government's imposition of regulations restricting trade to Great Britain, combined with newly enacted taxes on the colonists, caused Bostonian merchants to join the more radical elements in American society.
-After the Boston Tea Party, the British Parliament passed the Boston Port Act which shut down the port until the East India Company was compensated for the damaged tea These actions led to the American Revolutionary War.
+After the Boston Tea Party, the British Parliament passed the Boston Port Act which shut down the port until the East India Company was compensated for the damaged tea.
+These actions led to the American Revolutionary War.

 Though economically devastated by the Revolutionary War, the Port of Boston was again prospering with trade with various foreign ports such as Shanghai.
 The port's fortunes were further augmented with a navy base at Charlestown.
 By the mid-19th century, the shipbuilding industry reached its peak as displayed by the clipper ships developed by Donald McKay.
 The port also saw many land reclamation projects and the construction of new piers.

 With the start of the Industrial Revolution in the United States, activity in the port turned towards trade between the states.
 Starting in the mid-19th century, the Port of Boston was eclipsed yet again by other eastern seaboard ports such the Port of New York City as local merchant companies were bought out by New York businessmen.
 In 1956, control of the port was handed to the Massachusetts Port Authority (Massport), which began the process of modernizing the port.
 During the 1980s and 1990s, a project dedicated to the cleanup of Boston Harbor was overseen by the Massachusetts Water Resource Authority (MWRA).